Discovering unmanaged interfaces

 Managed endpoints are connected to each other in a linear chain architecture.
 On a single managed endpoint, the scanning package calculates a range of IP addresses to scan by looking at its peers in the linear chain.
 This range is from the backward peer in the linear chain to either the forward peer or the end of the subnet.

-After the range is calculated, the scanning package pings the targeted IP addresses.
-After it finds interfaces, the simple ping script resolves host names.
+After the range is calculated, the scanning package pings the targeted IP addresses with a ping -a command.
+After the scanning package finds interfaces, the simple ping script resolves host names.
 Isolated endpoints are not scanned by default.
 Isolated endpoints are endpoints that are on an isolated subnet, or appear to be on an isolated subnet because the endpoint has no peers.
 For more information about isolated subnets, see Tanium Client Deployment Guide: Configure "isolated subnets".
 To override this behavior, select the Enable Scanning on Isolated Endpoints option when you configure the discovery method.